jupl/btc-ember/README.md

 ## About
 Cinder Brunch uses the [Ember.js](http://emberjs.com/) framework with [CoffeeScript](http://coffeescript.org/).
 With this skeleton, one does not need to worry about `require` statements when it comes to Ember modules while still wrapped in a function to better avoid global namespace pollution.
 This skeleton is not styling dependent, allowing one to use any style language they want.
-When building the proper Ember build (debug/production) will be used when compiling.
+When building the proper Ember build (debug/production) will be used when assembling.

 ## Requirements